fa2k/raredisease-configs/UPDATE_NOTES.md

 * mobile_element_svdb_annotations: No ref data were downloaded for this yet, the gnomad SV files were used instead.

-* vep plugin files moved from vep_cache to vep_files:
+* vep plugin data files moved from vep_cache to vep_files:

     LoFtool_scores.txt, pLI_values.txt, spliceai*.